-Cumulatively to June 30, 2012, 39 of the 46 investments within the Crocus portfolio have been realized upon or are considered closed.
+Cumulatively to September 30, 2012, 39 of the 46 investments within the Crocus portfolio have been realized upon or are considered closed.
 There are 7 investments remaining.
+During the quarter, the Receiver realized on a portion of one investment.

-In summary, since its appointment the Receiver has realized proceeds of approximately \$59.1 million for investments with a June 28, 2005 book value of approximately \$55.9 million representing a recovery of approximately 106%.
-Crocus' carrying value for these investments when it ceased trading in December 2004 was approximately \$91.4 million, which would represent a recovery of approximately 65%.
+In summary, since its appointment the Receiver has realized proceeds of approximately \$59.4 million for investments with a June 28, 2005 book value of approximately \$56.0 million representing a recovery of approximately 106%.
+Crocus' carrying value for these investments when it ceased trading in December 2004 was approximately \$91.6 million, which would represent a recovery of approximately 65%.
 In addition, since its appointment the Receiver has also eliminated exposure on approximately \$2.3 million in guarantees that had been reserved.